The history of the public fund «Uly Takzym»

 The Foundation is already a well-known non-profit organization in the republic that seeks to expand international cooperation.
 Relations have been established with Kyrgyzstan, Uzbekistan, Russia, Tajikistan, Turkey and a number of other countries.

-The Fund’s portfolio includes such major events as the annual ethnic festivals «Tersakkan Spring», «Ulytau kymyzy», «Kokmaisa» and others, where not only local residents and the population of the republic take part, but also guests from America, Russia, Kyrgyzstan, Lithuania and others countries.
+The Fund’s portfolio includes such major events as the annual ethnic festivals «Tersakkan Spring», «Ulytau kymyzy», «Kokmaisa» and others, where not only local residents and the population of the republic take part, but also guests from America, Hungary, Germany, Russia, Kyrgyzstan, Lithuania and others countries.

 Such festivals are one of the ways to demonstrate the natural, tangible and intangible cultural heritage of the region, its transmission and education of young people, as well as the popularization of new directions of historical and ecological tourism in the republic.